 Pillar

-Monetization for GenAI free tiers
+Monetization for GenAI usage

-What this pillar combines
+What does this monetization pillar combine?

 The important distinction is not the keyword.
 It is whether the sponsored layer stays separate from model behavior and whether users can understand what is happening.